MarcelloMuy/ci-milestone-p2/README.md

   [balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.

-  The website consists in only one page with the content of buttons generated using JavaScript.
+  The website consists of only one page with the content of buttons generated using JavaScript.

   The mobile version wireframes are presented below.